vueComponent/v2-doc/src/vueDocs/getting-started.en-US.md

 And this plugin can load styles too, read [usage](https://github.com/ant-design/babel-plugin-import#usage) for more details.

 > FYI, babel-plugin-import's `style` option will importing some global reset styles, don't use it if you don't need those styles.
 You can import styles manually via `import 'ant-design-vue/dist/antd.css'` and override the global reset styles.

+If you use Vite, you can use [vite-plugin-components](https://github.com/antfu/vite-plugin-components) to load on demand.

 ## Customization